joagre/ratatoskr/ideas/r.md

 ```
 struct Foo : Bar {
+    public zippo = 8
     public fn bonk() {
-        0;
+        // Delve into the nature of God
     }
     ...
 }
 ```

-A struct can implement several interfaces using a comma separated sequence of interfaces.
+A struct can implement several interfaces using a comma separated sequence of interfaces:

 ```
 struct Foo : Bar, Bonk {
-    public fn bonk() {
-        0;
-    }
     ...
 }
 ```

-A struct can also be defined as a singleton.
-It means what you think.

-If you need to define a bunch of constants you do this in a singleton
+If you need to define a bunch of constants this is how it is done:
-struct:

 ```
-singleton struct Math {
+struct Math {
-    const PI = 3.1;
+    public const PI = 3.1;
-    const SQUARE2 = math.sqrt(2);
+    public const SQUARE2 = math.sqrt(2);
 }
 ```

+And yes, this struct has to be instantiated somewhere.
+No static.

 #### Buf(fer) -- `buf`